+What is Traditional Thai massage?
 Traditional Thai massage (Nuad Bo Rarn), often known as the ‘lazy person’s yoga’, is a rhythmical series of movements including acupressure, soothing massage, yoga-like stretches and contains elements of reflexology.
 It can help improve mobility and energy flow, alleviating back, neck, shoulder and hip tension.
 This results in an opening of the body, leaving the client feeling deeply relaxed and energised at the same time.
 Thai massage is carried out through loose comfortable clothing, performed on a Thai mat on the floor, lasts approximately 90 minutes and is suitable for most people of all ages, irrespective of their level of flexibility.

 Both the client and practitioner benefit from the yoga stretches and meditative qualities, through gentle rocking and meditative rhythm which often looks and feels like a graceful dance, working very deeply on emotional and physical levels.
 The pressure and stretching is sympathetically matched to the client’s ability and needs.
 The number of techniques is vast and practitioners will use their hands, feet, legs and elbows to free tension within the body.

-NA-A NA-WA ROKHA PAYATI VINA-SANTI (We pray for the one we touch, that he will be happy and that any illness will be released from him)
+NA-A NA-WA ROKHA PAYATI VINA-SANTI (We pray for the one we touch, that s/he will be happy and that any illness will be released from her/him)

 What are the benefits?

-- Deep relaxation, calming the mind and soothing the nervous system
+Calming the mind and soothing the nervous system

-- Increase energy levels
+Increases energy levels

-- Releases stress, anxiety and depression
+Releases stress, anxiety and depression

 Improves breathing patterns

 Improves circulation and muscle tone

 Relieves aches, pains and stiffness

 Releases deeply held emotions and physical tension

-Transformational and positive effect on the mind
+Transformational and positive effects on the mind

 Corrects the imbalances in the body and stimulates the body's natural healing process